tcstool/Skiddiemonkeys/README.md

 To start the web interface using the Django built in web server:
 ``python manage.py runserver``

-The Skiddiemonkeys CLI interface uses a menu based system for building the simulation  Upon starting Skiddiemonkeys you are presented with with the main menu.
+The web interface generally follows the same flow as the CLI interface, which uses a menu based system for building the simulation.
+Upon starting Skiddiemonkeys you are presented with with the main menu.
 The meny is structured such that the options are presented in the order they need to be used for the application flow.

 ```
 Skiddiemonkeys v0.1